xbmc/xbmc/docs/README.Android.md

 adb shell setprop debug.checkjni 1
 ```

-**NOTE:** These commands assume that current directory is `tools/android/packaging` and that the proper SDK/NDK paths are set.
+**NOTE:** These commands assume that current directory is `$HOME/kodi-build/tools/android/packaging` and that the proper SDK/NDK paths are set.

 GDB can be used to debug, though the support is rather primitive.
-Rather than using gdb directly, you will need to use ndk-gdb which wraps it.
-Do **not** trust the `-p/--project` switches, as they do not work.
-Instead you will need to `cd` to `tools/android/packaging/xbmc` and execute it from there.
+Rather than using `gdb` directly, you will need to use `ndk-gdb` which wraps it.
+You can use the `-p/--project` switches or instead you will need to `cd` to `$HOME/kodi-build/tools/android/packaging/xbmc` and execute it from there.
 ```
- ndk-gdb --start --delay=0
+ ndk-gdb --verbose
 ```

 This will open the installed version of Kodi and break.
 The warnings can be ignored as we have the appropriate paths already setup.